Good nutrition during your child’s first 2 years is vital for their health, growth and development.

-Parents should note that allergies are different to food intolerance – the latter does not affect the immune system, although some of the same symptoms may be present.
+Parents should note that allergies are different from food intolerance – the latter does not affect the immune system, although some of the same symptoms may be present.

-Unfortunately the development of food allergies cannot be prevented, although they can often be delayed in by following these advice below:
+Unfortunately, the development of food allergies cannot be prevented, although they can often be delayed by following the advice below:

 - If possible, breastfeed your child for the first 6 months.

 - Do not give your child solid foods until they are 6 months of age or older.